ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 between C and RS.

 Unauthorized Resource Request messages MUST be denied with a client error response.
-In this response, the Reource Server MUST provide proper AS Information to enable the Client to request an access token from RS's Authorization Server as described in {{as-info}}.
+In this response, the Resource Server SHOULD provide proper AS Information to enable the Client to request an access token from RS's Authorization Server as described in {{as-info}}.